-Crossing Borders: Personal Essays (2011) is a collection of essays about how Troncoso made the leap from growing up poor along the border to the Ivy League, his wife's battle against breast cancer, his struggles as a writer in New York and Texas, fatherhood, and interfaith marriage.
-The El Paso Times said, “We owe it to ourselves to read, savor and read them again.”
-The book won the Bronze Award for Essays from ForeWord Reviews.
+Crossing Borders: Personal Essays is a collection of essays about how Troncoso made the leap from growing up poor along the border to the Ivy League, his wife's battle against breast cancer, his struggles as a writer in New York and Texas, fatherhood, and interfaith marriage.
+The Portland Book Review said the book was “Heart-wrenching.”

 Awards and Recognition

 - Premio Aztlan Literary Prize